code-warrior/assignment-3--foundations--hcid-110--spring-2023/README.md

 ### Fonts

 The PSD comp in `comps/focus.psd` uses three typefaces: Pacifico, Raleway, and Helvetica Neue.
 The regular weight of Pacifico and the regular, light, and semibold versions of Raleway are include in the `fonts` directory.
-Helvetica Neue, however, isn’t included, because it isn’t open source.
-Employ Helvetica Neue in the `font-family` property and fall back to Helvetica.
+Helvetica Neue is required by this project.
+However, it isn’t included, because it is not open source.
+(See **Directions** below.)

 * Pacifico Regular (normal): `fonts/Pacifico/Q_Z9mv4hySLTMoMjnk_rCXYhjbSpvc47ee6xR_80Hnw.woff2`
 * Raleway Regular (normal): `fonts/Raleway/QAUlVt1jXOgQavlW5wEfxQLUuEpTyoUstqEm5AMlJo4.woff2`